aqaranewbiz/mysql-aqara/README.md

    - Check firewall rules allowing the connection

 6. If you see the error "This server works best locally, but does not have a local installation option":
-   - Make sure the server is installed with the correct package name: `@aqaranewbiz/mysql-aqara`
+   - Make sure the `.mcp-server` file contains only `mysql-aqara`
-   - Check that the package.json and mcp.json files have the property `localInstallation: true`
+   - Make sure all configuration files have the same package name
-   - Ensure the mcp.json, package.json, and smithery.yaml files all use the same package name
+   - Remove any node_modules or package-lock.json and reinstall

 7. When using Smithery CLI with the --config parameter:
    - Use single quotes around the JSON object